invisi-apps/client-server-playground/README.md

 ## Developer setup

 The client/server portions of this game are a pair of nodejs applications.
 To be able to work on this project you will need to have a node development environment setup.
+This project has been built and tested locally against node version ```10.15.1```.

 ### Running server and clients in node locally
 Server